johnjdavisiv/rmba/README.md

 ![](plots/rmba_demo_figure.png)

 Notice what a mess this is: we have lots of unbalanced data (many subjects couldn't complete all of the conditions—these were patients with COPD; many could not walk on the treadmill).
 Astute useRs will notice that we didn't even bother to specify `PatientID` and `Activity` as factors, yet `rmba()` will handle all of this just fine, reproducing the numbers in Table 1 of Parker et al. exactly.
-It's still good practice to import your data correctly (factors as factors, and all of that) but isn't *strictly* necessary.
+It's still good practice to import your data correctly, of course (factors as factors, and all of that).

 ## Input